snaphat/windows_bt_baseband_av_mod/README.md

 [Baseband](https://www.bluetooth.com/specifications/assigned-numbers/baseband/) modification for Windows to switch the Major Device Class to Audio/Video.

-This registry modification switches Windows to present itself as an Audio/Video device.
+This registry modification switches Windows 10 to present itself as an Audio/Video device.
+This can be useful for bluetooth audio transmitters that refuse to pair to anything but devices that identify their main function as Audio/Video to enable these devices to stream Audio to Windows 10 (Note: [Windows 10 version 2004](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-2004) or higher is required for [remote playback](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/enable-remote-audio-playback)).

 Installation
 -

+Known Devices that Benefit
+-
+HomeSpot Bluetooth 5.0 Audio Transmitter Adapter with USB C Connector